populationgenomics/metamist/docs/installation.md

 The CPG deploy is managed through Cloud Run on the Google Cloud Platform.
 The deploy github action builds the container, and is deployed.

-Additionally you can access metamist through the identity-aware proxy (IAP), which handles the authentication through OAuth, allowing you to access the front-end.
+Additionally you can access Metamist through the identity-aware proxy (IAP), which handles the authentication through OAuth, allowing you to access the front-end.